 Table 25.
-Total Applicant population for R3 Program as of March 12 and current percent of applications that have completed
+Total Applicant population for R3 Program as of March 12 and current percent of applications that have completed intake and percent of applications that have been approved for assistance.

 The R3 Program will begin began construction on homes on 2020 and construction will continue in the forthcoming years as the Program works towards serving the unmet needs of its growing population of eligible applicants.